Write Knox Press

 Camille Carolyn Knox

 Knox is founder and chief content officer of Write Knox Press.
-Knox is a journalist with 20 years of experience in print, digital and broadcast journalism, in addition to media relations.
-She has served as a reporter, freelance writer or editor for publications including CBS News, ABC Action News (WFTS), Tampa Bay Times, Snopes, The Clarion-Ledger, Heart & Soul, Motherlove Project and AOL.
-She has been interviewed by NPR, The State News (her alma mater's award-winning newspaper) and featured in The Penny Hoarder.
+She is a journalist with more than 20 years of experience in print, digital and broadcast journalism, in addition to media relations and nonprofit leadership.
+She has been a reporter, writer or editor for publications that include CBS News, Tampa Bay 28 (WFTS), Tampa Bay Times, Snopes, The Clarion-Ledger, Heart & Soul, Motherlove Project and AOL.
+She has been featured on a panel for a PBS television program, been interviewed by NPR, The State News and featured in The Penny Hoarder.

 A Michigan native, Knox began her career while in high school, spending two summers as a Detroit Free Press apprentice and writing a column in her hometown newspaper, The Southfield-Eccentric.